jonas089/inpigritas-2022/README.md

 Whilst developing core functionality, all data will be stored / read using pickle \
 Database solution tbd.

-## Run a local test-net

-To run a local Inpigritas network simply run docker-compose up.
-If you make any changes to the source code simply run \
-`docker build -t inpigritas:latest .`

 ## Milestones
 **07.02.2022**: Successfully synced a Transaction from the Pool ( flask API ) in a 2 node setup hosted locally \
 **08.02.2022**: Introduction of "ictl" command line tool.
 Successfully synchronized 2900 Transactions in a single block.